Glodok: Chinatown

 As for shopping centre, most of the vendors in Glodok are Chinese Indonesians.
 Glodok is the biggest Chinatown area in Indonesia, and one of the biggest Chinatowns in the world.
 The Chinatown covers three main areas, namely Gang Gloria (Gloria alley), Jalan Pancoran and Petak Sembilan.
 The Chinese came to Jakarta since the 17th century as traders and manual laborers.
 Most of them came from Fujian and Guangdong provinces in southern China.
 Centred on Pintu Besar Selatan Road, it has become a commercial hub for the relatively prosperous Chinese community.
 Assimilation between Chinese and pribumi made a language known as Betawi language.
 Chinese New Year celebrations and Cap Go Meh celebrations held in the area are major attractions, after president Gus Dur began lifting restrictions in 2000.
 The area is now a spot to buy Chinese food, traditional Chinese medicine and cheap electronic goods.

 Shopping

 Glodok and contiguous of Mangga Dua are one of the biggest shopping centres in Southeast Asia.
 It stretches from Pancoran street to Gunung Sahari street and has approximately 500,000 m2 of shopping centres.
 Beside sales of electronic consumer goods, Glodok is also the biggest market for original and bootleg audio and video discs.
-Some of the shopping centers in this area are: